rwxrob/zet/20211115160539/README.md

 what everyone on the admin team should do with respect to *all* k8s applications while allowing each its own specificity.

-## KRAM Conventional Contract / Interface
+## K8SAPP Conventional Contract / Interface

 * I agree to provide a git repo for each app (allows GitOps, etc.)
   * Name repos with consistent prefix (ex: `k8sapp-myapp`)